ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

 - The `goto` intentionally restarts the `for` so the modified grid is scanned anew.
 - `done` only flips when a same-named ancestor exists; otherwise every match reachable from the scanning grid will be processed.
 - The merge target is always the grid on which `HierarchySwap` is called (the grandparent grid chosen by the caller).
+- The loop condition `p != cell` stops cloning at the grid’s owning cell (the grandparent), so only ancestors strictly below that owning cell are nested under the promoted tag.

 ## Corrected and Expanded Examples
 The following scenarios are constructed directly against the algorithm above; they supersede the earlier examples and add more stepwise context, plain-text snippets, and XML equivalents to aid regression testing.